Vietnam.vn - Nền tảng quảng bá Việt Nam

 Guided imagery, self-hypnosis, or relaxation techniques may be helpful in preventing headaches in children.
 Children are often good at this technique because they use their imagination to relax.
 Families should take their children to a pediatrician who specializes in this technique.

-In addition to the above measures, families should give their children adequate nutrition, increasing the content of some of the following substances to prevent or reduce headaches.
-All dietary supplements should be consulted with a pediatrician before being applied.
+In addition to the above measures, families should provide their children with adequate nutrition, increasing the amount of some of the following substances to prevent or reduce headaches.
+All dietary supplements should be consulted with a pediatrician before use.

 Vitamin B2 (riboflavin) : Riboflavin is a B vitamin that may reduce the number of headaches.
-Rare side effects may include diarrhea, increased urination, and discolored urine.
+Rare side effects may include diarrhea, increased urination, and discoloration of the urine.

 Magnesium: Magnesium supplements may also help reduce the number of headaches.
 Teens who suffer from migraines may have lower magnesium levels than those who do not.
 Magnesium supplements can cause diarrhea and interact with some medications.